School profile Verified 2 June 2026

 How do I apply to Beths Grammar School?

-1. Read the 2027 admissions policy: Use the current policy to check the oversubscription rules, the Kent criterion and which applications need supplementary evidence.
+1. Read the 2027 admissions policy: Use the current policy to check the oversubscription rules, the Kent/Dartford criterion and which applications need supplementary evidence.
 2. Register for the Bexley Selection Test: Year 7 entry is open to boys who pass the Bexley Selection Test, with registration handled through Bexley Council.
-3. Submit your home local authority application by 31 October: Families receive results in mid-October and should return the Common Application Form to their home local authority by 31 October.
-4. Send the supplementary form if you need a policy criterion that requires it: Supplementary evidence is needed for sibling, Pupil Premium, or Kent-bordering selective criteria, with a 30 October 2026 return date.
+3. Submit your home local authority application by 31 October: Families receive results in October and should submit the Common Application Form to their home local authority by 31 October.
+4. Use the 2027 supplementary form if a policy criterion needs evidence: Sibling, Pupil Premium/free-school-meal and Kent/Dartford-route evidence uses the form at the end of the 2027 policy; return it by 30 October 2026.

 When are the key dates for Beths Grammar School?

-Bexley Selection Test registration window: 1 March to midnight 31 March 2026.
-Bexley test window for council primary test centres: 2 to 10 September 2026.
+Bexley Selection Test registration opens: 1 March 2026.
+Bexley Selection Test registration closes: 31 March 2026.
+Bexley primary-school test window: 2 to 10 September 2026.
 Bexley grammar-school test-centre window: 7 to 10 September 2026.
-Bexley Selection Test results day: October 2026 (date to be confirmed)
+Bexley Selection Test results day: early October 2026 (date to be confirmed).
+Common Application Form deadline: 31 October 2026.
+National Offer Day: 1 March 2027

 What does the latest Ofsted picture look like for Beths Grammar School?